-The opening hours for the shops in the town are usually 8.00/9.00 a.m. - 8.00 p.m. during the week, Saturday included.
+The opening hours for the shops in the town are usually 8.00 a.m. - 8.00 p.m. during the week, Saturday included.
 On Sunday most of the shops are closed.
 There are supermarkets with extended shopping hours and several non-stops.

-Targu-Mures has a chain of shops and commercial centres: Mures Mall, Promenada Mall, the two Luxor galleries - in the neighbourhood of the National Theatre; Bolyai Street houses a series of chic boutiques.
-Hypermarkets are to be found around the city: Real, Kaufland; Auchan, Liedl, likewise, the cash&carry Selgros (in the nearby village Ernei) or Metro (on the exit way to Ungheni) all offer a large variety of products.
+Tirgu-Mures has a chain of shops and commercial centres: the Mures Mall - in the centre; the two Luxor galleries - in the neighbourhood of the National Theatre; Bolyai Street houses a series of chic boutiques, Promenada Mall.
+Hypermarkets are to be found around the city: Kaufland, Lidl, Auchan; likewise, the cash&carry Selgros (in the nearby village Ernei) or Metro (on the exit way to Ungheni) offer a large variety of products.